mobilecoinfoundation/mobilecoin/crypto/box/README.md

 Otherwise you can `default()` to the latest version.

 To encrypt or decrypt, use the `CryptoBox` trait and exercise the `encrypt` or `decrypt` APIs or their variations.
+(You need Ristretto curve points for the default object.)

 Encryption takes an rng, a public key, and a message, and produces a "cryptogram", which includes the ciphertext, an ephemeral public key, an aes mac value, and a small versioning tag.